openregister/deployment/README.md

 * or alternatively, you can use an awscli profile instead:

 		export AWS_PROFILE=registers

+### Set up `registers-pass`

+The registers team maintains a [credentials store](https://github.com/openregister/credentials/).
+You must be able to decrypt and create passwords using the command `registers-pass`.
+This command is used by some of the adhoc ansible commands required to set up register deployments.
+Follow the [instructions](https://github.com/openregister/credentials/README.md) to set this up.

+# Deploying registers infrastructure

 ## How to create a register in an existing environment with an existing register group